 Les Misérables

 I can see why Les Misérables is nominated for all the awards.
-It’s a big budget production of one of the most beloved musicals of all time.
-Hugh Jackman is great and Anne Hathaway is amazing as Fantine and they are both deserving of their actings nominations.
-The entire cast is pretty great in point of fact, with the debatable exception of Russell Crowe who while he isn’t bad does appear a bit uncomfortable throughout.
-Maybe that makes sense for Javert but it didn’t sit right with me.
+It’s a big-budget production of one of the most beloved musicals ever.
+Hugh Jackman is great, and Anne Hathaway is amazing as Fantine, and they are both deserving of their acting nominations.
+The entire cast is pretty great, in point of fact, with the debatable exception of Russell Crowe, who, while he isn’t bad, does appear a bit uncomfortable throughout.
+Maybe that makes sense for Javert, but it didn’t sit right with me.

 Where the film fails for me is the directing.
-Sure, the film looks pretty amazing and to be honest I really like the live singing aspect –if you hadn’t heard already, everyone sang their parts live on set rather than lip syncing pre-recorded performances– as it means they had more leeway to actually act out their performances rather than match what they did before.
-However, a great deal of the film is shot in closeup on the performers face.
+Sure, the film looks pretty amazing, and to be honest, I really like the live singing aspect –if you hadn’t heard already, everyone sang their parts live on set rather than lip-syncing pre-recorded performances– as it means they had more leeway to actually act out their performances rather than match what they did before.
+However, much of the film is shot in closeup on the performer’s face.

 Argo